dio22222/dio22222/README.md

 ### Hi there 👋
-🌱 I’m currently learning Django and React
+🌱 I’m currently working with Django and React

 🔭 Worked at [@InnovationHive](https://github.com/InnovationHive) as a Developer for EU-Funded Projects
 > Some of them: